Do you know how many people visit your website each month? Do you know how many of them actually book an appointment?

 You can see how many people visited your services page.
 Or how many people made it to your contact page.
 What you don’t know is how many of them actually converted into appointments.

 Why?
 Because this requires third-party software that integrates with your website.
-Smile Marketing’s proprietary New Patient Tracker does just that.
+Smile Marketing’s analytics reporting does just that.
 Add a new patient to your website dashboard and you can see exactly where they came from – whether it’s Google, Facebook, or even a referral.

 All in all, to optimise your website, you must first know how to measure it.